Image courtesy of Launceston College 2021

 The International baccalaureate diploma is recognised as formal learning and appears on the TASC Recognised Formal Learning web page.
 The successful completion of the diploma plus the ‘Participation and Achievement Standard’ of the TCE are together considered to be sufficiently reliable evidence of meeting the TCE requirements.
 Students who achieve the diploma are awarded 120 TCE points at Level 3, the Everyday Adult Standards in Reading, Writing and Communication (in English), Mathematics, and Use of Computers and the Internet.

-Schools are required to report students’ final internal ratings to TASC in Term 4.
-The reporting and verification period aligns with the written exam period and ensures students’ correct internal ratings are included in their statements of results.
+Each year, schools are required to report students’ final internal ratings to TASC in Term 4.
+The reporting and verification period aligns with the written exam period and ensures the correct internal ratings are included in students’ statements of results.

-For details about the submission and verification process, see Final internal rating submission and verification.
+For details about the submission and verification process, see the dedicated webpage for information on the Final internal rating submission and verification process.

 TASC has developed tools to assist schools and teachers to understand Quality Assurance processes and requirements, see Tools for teachers.